corneliusdavid/hugo-pascalinia/README.md

 | `layouts/partials/inject/head.html` | Before closing the `head` tag |
 | `layouts/partials/inject/header-after.html` | Before closing the header |
 | `layouts/partials/inject/header-before.html` | At the beginning of the header |

-# Post parameters

-Every post can have various parameters in the frontmatter, here are some that you may find useful

-- `title`: the title of the article
-- `date`: usually automatically populated, holds the date and time of the post creation
-- `tags`: a list of tags for your post
-- `image`: a link to a feature image for the article, shown in the preview as well
-- `comments`: boolean, if true it enables comments for the current post, if false it disables them (default is true)
-- `showDate`: boolean, true by default, if false hides the date.
-Useful for non-article pages where the date isn't important
-- `norss`: boolean, if set to true the page will be skipped in the rss feed

 # Does *Ficurinia* mean anything?